ZupIT/ritchie-formulas/scaffold/show/spring-starter-dependencies/README.md

 *It is necessary to have [Golang](https://golang.org/doc/install) installed for this command to work*

 - Docker

 ```bash
 rit scaffold show spring-starter-dependencies --docker
 ```

+*It is necessary to have [Docker installed](https://docs.docker.com/get-docker) for this command to work*

 ## Description